10 Vegetarian Lunches You Can Make at Work

 5. Apple with nut butter.

-This one's a favorite recently in my house.
-My wife and sister eat apples with sunflower seed butter like they're going out of style.
+This one’s a favorite recently in Matt’s house.
+His wife and kids have been known to eat apples with nut butter like they’re going out of style.
 (As if eating like a second-grader were ever in style.)
-It's not a meal on its own, but add some crackers, vegetables, or an energy bar, and it's close.

 6. Quesadilla.